ETHEntColl/ORD-Project/02 Scalebar/README.md

 ### Running the Executable

-1. **Download and Install**: Ensure that you have the packaged `.exe` file (`scalebar.exe`) available on your Windows machine inside the `dist` folder.
+1. **Download and Install**: Download the `add_scalebars.exe` file by navigating to it in your repository and clicking on the file name.
+Once open, use the "Download raw file" button with the download symbol in the top right to save it to your computer.
-2. **Position the Executable**: For convenience, you may want to move the `scalebar.exe` file close to the source files you want to use, ideally in the outermost folder that contains all the specimen images.
+2. **Position the Executable**: For convenience, place the `add_scalebars.exe` file close to the source files you plan to process, ideally in the outermost folder containing all the specimen images.
+   - **Note**: If you plan to specify a text file with paths to specimen folders, the `add_scalebars.exe` must be located just outside the specimen folders listed in the file so that their relative paths are correct.
-3. **Open File Manager**: Navigate to the `dist` folder where the `scalebar.exe` file is located.
+3. **Open File Manager**: Navigate to the location where the `add_scalebars.exe` file is stored (or wherever you chose to move it).
-4. **Run the Executable**: Simply double-click the `scalebar.exe` file to run it.
+4. **Run the Executable**: Simply double-click `add_scalebars.exe` to launch the application.

 ### Input Parameters